-Increasingly, CIOs are finding reasons to move most of their companies’ enterprise software to the cloud.
+Increasingly, CIOs are finding reasons to move their companies’ enterprise software to the cloud.
+Some are doing this to reduce costs, others to improve agility and access new cloud-based applications.

 The Future of Cloud Computing